element-hq/element-web/docs/labs.md

 This feature might work in degraded mode if the homeserver a user is connected to does not advertise support for the unstable feature `org.matrix.msc3440`  when calling the `/versions` API endpoint.

-## Right-click Message Context Menu (`feature_message_right_click_context_menu`)

-Enables showing a right-click context menu when right-clicking messages in the timeline.
-This menu shows options that can usually be found in the message action bar or in the message options.

 ## Video rooms (`feature_video_rooms`)

 Enables support for creating and joining video rooms, which are persistent video chats that users can jump in and out of.